Evolve Fusion Review – An Honest Look

 Battery: 21700 Samsung 50S 12S4P

-Next, 21700 Samsung 50S 12S4P configuration batteries with a combined capacity of up to 20Ah or 864Wh power the OMW Calvary.
+Next, 21700 Samsung 50S 12S4P configuration batteries with a combined capacity of up to 20Ah or 864Wh power the OMW Cavalry.
 The Samsung 50S is a good battery cell for eskate use by many premium electric skateboards, and the majority of high-end AT boards these days use the 12s4p standard.
 For instance, the $2,499 Evolve Renegade both use similar battery setups, and the $1,499 Meepo Hurricane Vader meanwhile boasts 12s4p but uses a Molicel P42A.
 What I meant to say is that this is a good, or at least, a reasonable battery size for the price.

 Photo of the charging port of OMW Calvary